 MISO introduced pricing reforms for its day-ahead and real-time energy markets through the implementation of the Extended Locational Marginal Pricing algorithm (ELMP) on March 1, 2015.
+In May 2017, MISO implemented ELMP Phase 2.
 ELMP is intended to improve price formation in the day-ahead and real-time energy and ancillary services markets by having LMPs better reflect the true marginal costs of supplying the system at each location.
-ELMP is a reform of the previous price-setting engine that affects prices, but does not affect the dispatch.
+ELMP is a reform of the previous price-setting engine that affects prices but does not affect the dispatch.
 ELMP reforms pricing in two main ways:

-• It allows online, inflexible resources to set the LMP if the inflexible unit is economic.
-These are online "Fast-Start Resources" and demand response resources.
+- It allows online, inflexible resources to set the LMP if the inflexible unit is economic.
+These resources include online "Fast-Start Resources" and demand response resources. - It allows offline Fast-Start Resources to be eligible to set prices during transmission violations or energy shortage conditions.

-&lt;sup>9 Fast-Start Resource is defined in the Tariff term as a Generation Resource or DR Resource respond within 10 minutes of being notified and that has a minimum run time of one hour or less.
+&lt;sup>11 Fast-Start Resource is currently defined as a Generation Resource or DR Resource responding within 60 minutes of being notified and that has a minimum run time of one hour or less.